wslerry/tiles/README.md

 # Map tiles for web mapping

-This is a collection of mat tiles for my own use.
+This is a collection of map tiles that I produce for learning and development purpose.
 Feel free to used it for your own project.

 To use, copy the address below: